PHSERIS/additional-other/README.md

 ## Where Does the Data Go?

-The data entered in every instance of the addhoc field is saved, in a delimited format, in the text field in which the adhoc action tag was added.
+The data entered in every instance of the ad hoc field is saved, in a delimited format, in the text field in which the ad hoc action tag was added.
 In this way, the data is saved can be retrieved through a standard REDCap Report.

 ***